-Make no mistake though, recruitment is a very critical subset of TA (and we’ll discuss that in greater detail shortly).
+Make no mistake though, recruitment is a very critical subset of talent acquisition (and we’ll discuss that in greater detail shortly).

 That’s because, one way or another – either by hiring someone extremely talented from outside; or developing the talents of someone from within – organizations must fulfill those staffing needs.

 Both recruitment and talent acquisition go hand in hand.

 You might view them as two sides of the same coin, with the role of the recruiter being to identify top-performing employees, and that of the talent acquisition being to acquire (sign-up) that talent for the company.